Services for Holocaust Survivors

 About Holocaust Survivor Services

 Support for Holocaust survivors requires special understanding, knowledge and sensitivity.
-That is what we offer at Circle of Care.
-With oversight from specially trained staff, we offer a range of services for Holocaust survivors.
+That is what we offer at Circle of Care, with oversight from specially trained staff.
 These services are funded by the Conference on Jewish Material Claims Against Germany and include:

 • Case management